 For Immediate Release

-San Rafael, CA: Westamerica Bancorporation (NASDAQ: WABC), parent company of Westamerica Bank, generated net income for the first quarter 2016 of $14.2 million and diluted earnings per common share (“EPS”) of $0.56, compared to net income of $14.6 million and EPS of $0.57 for the prior quarter, and net income of $14.6 million and EPS of $0.57 for the first quarter 2015.
+San Rafael, CA: Westamerica Bancorporation (NASDAQ: WABC),parent company of Westamerica Bank, generated net income for the first quarter 2017 of $15.0 million and diluted earnings per common share (“EPS”) of $0.57.
+First quarter 2017 results reflect the Company’s prospective adoption of a new accounting standard related to the recognition of tax benefits derived from share based compensation; first quarter 2017 EPS measured $0.02 higher than would have been measured under accounting standards applied in 2016.
+First quarter 2017 results compare to fourth quarter 2016 net income of $14.5 million and EPS of $0.56, and first quarter 2016 net income of $14.2 million and EPS of $0.56.

 The following appears in accordance with the Private Securities Litigation Reform Act of 1995: